'Huge breast' outside Facebook HQ

 Huge inflatable breast outside Facebook HQ

-A medical tattooist who draws nipples on women who have lost them due to mastectomies, says she’s being blocked on social media after her work is being mistaken for pornography.
+Medical tattooist Vicky Martin who draws nipples on women who have lost them due to mastectomies protested alongside about 50 supporters against Facebook's suspension of her account.

-Vicky Martin, from Wokingham in Berkshire, was joined by about 50 supporters, many of whom have lost breasts through cancer treatment.

 -